HowRareIs/solproxy/doc/GENESYS.md

 </p>

 ## Adding node
-After you have authentication running you should be able to add your genesys node normally.
+After you have authentication running you should be able to add your GenesysGo node normally.
 Authentication settings will be matched to GenesysGo node by your client_id